 ModHeader is an extension that can add and modify the HTTP request headers sent to web servers.

 The EnjoyCSS extension allows you to access all of the handy CSS3 tools from the EnjoyCSS website all within the comfort of an extension.
-You can create 2D & 3D transforms, multiple complex transitions, multiple linear and radial gradients, text shadows and everythin else you can think of.
+You can create 2D & 3D transforms, multiple complex transitions, multiple linear and radial gradients, text shadows and everything else you can think of.

 SnappySnippet will grab the CSS & HTML from any selected element and with just one click will send the code to either CodePen, jsFiddle or JS Bin for further editing/testing.

-Fontface Ninja is an interesting extension that not only allows you to discover what fonts are actually being used on a website, but also allows you to download them as well.
-The developers of this extension implore you to not abuse it’s functionality.
+Fontface Ninja is an interesting extension that not only allows you to discover what fonts are actually being used on a website but also allows you to download them as well.
+The developers of this extension implore you to not abuse its functionality.

-Type Sample is a tool for identifying and testing the webfonts from any page.
+Type Sample is a tool for identifying and testing the web fonts from any page.
 You can edit the size, create your own text and also save your work.
 There’s also a bookmarklet available.